Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 Research

-Before getting any pet, you should research their needs.
-Consider their life spans, common ailments, food needs, and energy levels.
+Before getting any pet, you should research its needs.
+Consider its life span, common ailments, food needs, and energy levels.

-Make sure you know exactly what to expect with a specific animal and breed before making a purchase.
+Ensure you know exactly what to expect with a specific animal and breed before purchasing.

 Choose an Appropriate Breed

-Huskies are the cutest things.
-They’re furry with their blue or multicolored eyes and often make people swoon.
-They’re gorgeous animals.
+Huskies are the cutest animals.
+They’re furry, with blue or multicolored eyes, and often make people swoon.

 However, huskies are also very high-energy dogs.
-They love being outside, and they love being active.
+They love being outside and being active.
 They get bored quickly and often turn to destructive behaviors to alleviate their boredom.

 Ensure Stability